Last updated: 28 May 2026

 Strong Consumer Protection

-The Hamon Law lets you cancel home, car, and other policies after one year with just one month's notice.
+The Hamon Law lets you cancel home, car and individual health policies after one year with just one month's notice.
 No fees.

 Universal Health Coverage

-Every resident gets access to Securite sociale.
-The system reimburses roughly 70% of standard medical costs.
+Every legal resident has access to Securite sociale, which reimburses roughly 70% of standard medical costs.

 Tax Advantages

 Assurance-vie offers reduced tax rates after 8 years.
-Employer mutuelles are partially tax-deductible.
+Employer mutuelles are at least 50% paid by the employer.

 What to Watch Out For